 Provided certain conditions are met, the RNRB gives an additional allowance to be used to reduce the IHT against a home.
 We can advise you on this.

 The rules in relation to this are complex and GA Solicitors’ specialists can advise you as to how this allowance might be claimed.
-Read our blog post about inheritance tax to find out more.
+Read our full section about inheritance and tax planning.

-If you have downsized or even sold your home, GA can help you and advise on how this allowance can still be claimed.
+If you have downsized or even sold your home, GA can help you and advise on how your allowance can still be claimed.